kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 Time column data must obey to datetime format to be correctly parsed by `pandas.to_datetime`.
 Each table can have at most one time column.
 A time column may not exist for all tables, but will be required when predicting future aggregates over fact tables, e.g., the count of all orders in the next seven days.
+The system will only keep rows with non-N/A timestamps.
+In case there exists multiple time columns in the table, pick the column as time column that most likely refers to the create time of the event.
+For example, `create_time` should be preferred over `update_time`.

 ## Graph Schema